ngbala6/gitlearn/README.md

 "git reflog" takes the entire log of local repo

 #### git cherry-pick
-Cherry picking in Git means to choose a commit from one branch and apply it onto another.
+Cherry picking in Git means choose a single commit from one branch and apply it in another.

 git cherry-pick commit_hash

+#### Git Revert
+Moreover, we can say that git revert records some new changes that are just opposite to previously made commits.
+It can be useful for tracking bugs in the project.
+It make the new commit that is reverted back

+If you want to remove something from history then git revert is a wrong choice. try git reset

+git revert commit_hash

+#### Git Restore
+Restore files from Staging & working area

+git restore --staged filename.txt (this will restore to prev ver on staging area to working direc)

+git restore filename.txt (this will restore to previous version/before modification)

+git restore --source commit_hash (restore to particular commit)